Sigmund Freud Private University: Psychology

 The Bachelor's Programme in Psychology is at this time offered in German and Italy only.
 Prof. Gerhard Benetka serves as the Head of the Psychology Programme.

 Outpatient clinic

-The Sigmund Freud University Outpatient Clinic provides Psychotherapy services in German and English.
+The Sigmund Freud Private University Outpatient Clinic provides Psychotherapy services in German and English.
 There are currently 50 registered psychotherapists and about 100 supervised students at the clinic.

 Security research

 With the CEUSS | Center for European Security Studies, led by Prof. Dr. Alexander Siedschlag, SFU has as well assumed a leading role in establishing Security Research as an academic subject and has so far taken part in four security research projects co-funded within the 7th EU Framework Programme, including the flagship project FOCUS that supports scenario foresight-based planning of future security research, with an emphasis on societal an ethics aspects.
 Within the framework of SFU as a university for humanities, CEUSS in particular contributes to the strengthening of social and cultural aspects and security culture as an analytical approach.